 The request should include the following information:

-Name and address of the employer, worksite address, ALBR case number, if applicable
+Name and address of the employer, worksite address, ALBR case number, if applicable;

-A brief description of the case and impact of the violations on the workers
+A brief description of the case and impact of the violations on the workers;

 Cal/OSHA oversees the investigation and enforcement of workplace safety or health labor standards in California.